ACassiusD/ClipRack2.0/README.md

 2. **Don't hard reset** unless you're prepared to reapply the xcode patch
 3. **Commit the fixed xcode package** if you want it to survive resets

+## 📋 TODO

+### 🧹 Cleanup Tasks
+- [ ] **Remove `react-native-shared-group-preferences`** - This module was tried but proved unreliable for App Groups sharing.
+Should be completely removed from:
+  - `package.json` dependencies
+  - `lib/sharedStorage.ts` (if any references remain)
+  - Any other files that import it
+  - Clean up any unused code related to this module

 ---

 **Remember**: This project requires careful attention to package management and proper Xcode signing configuration for the share extension to work!